tranletrongthuc/social-sync-pro/session_summary.md

 *   **Cautious Use of `upsert`:** The creation of incomplete documents was caused by the misuse of `{ upsert: true }`. **Recommendation:** Use `upsert` with extreme caution.
 It is only safe when the `$set` operation contains a complete data model for the document.
 For most cases, a clearer and safer pattern is to explicitly separate "create" and "update" logic.
 *   **Component Responsibility:** Note the issue where `PostCard` relied on a derived prop (`promotedProductsCount`) from its parent, which was a point of failure.
 Making child components more self-reliant by passing them the full data object (`postInfo`) and letting them derive their own state is more robust.
 *   **Lazy Loading Complexity:** Mention that the lazy-loading strategy for core data (`affiliateLinks`) caused downstream bugs in components that depended on that data.
 Suggest that for a given "project" or "brand" context, it might be simpler and more robust to load all associated reference data (like personas, affiliate links) at the start, rather than on a per-tab basis.
 This simplifies state management and prevents downstream component failures.

+## Session Summary (2025-09-04)

+This session focused on fixing several bugs related to data synchronization, state management, and UI layout in the "Content Strategy" tab.

+### 1. Bug Fixes and Refactoring

+**Bug: "Tạo ý tưởng" (Generate Ideas) button in Affiliate Vault was unresponsive.**
+- **Analysis:** The `onGenerateIdeasFromProduct` prop was not being passed down from `App.tsx` to the `AffiliateVaultDisplay` component through `MainDisplay.tsx`.
+- **Fix:** The prop was added to the `MainDisplayProps` interface, and the handler was correctly passed down through the component tree, restoring the button's functionality.

+**Bug: BSONError when saving a new trend generated from a product.**
+- **Analysis:** The backend's `save-trend` action was attempting to convert a custom string ID (e.g., `product-xxxx`) into a MongoDB `ObjectId`, which caused a crash.
+- **Fix:** The `save-trend` action in `api/mongodb.js` was updated to first validate if the incoming `trend.id` is a valid `ObjectId`.
+If not, it now correctly creates a new trend with a new database-generated `ObjectId`.

+**Bug: New ideas generated from a trend or product were not displayed on the UI without a page reload.**
+- **Analysis:** This was a multi-faceted issue:
+    1. A race condition existed where the UI would attempt to re-render before the new ideas were successfully saved to the database.
+    2. The `trendId` assigned to new ideas generated from a product was incorrect (using a `product-` prefix), causing a mismatch with the actual trend ID in the database.
+    3. A stale cache issue was identified where `lazyLoadService.ts` and `databaseService.ts` maintained separate, unsynchronized caches.
+- **Fix:**
+    1. The `handleGenerateIdeas` and `handleGenerateIdeasFromProduct` functions in `App.tsx` were refactored to ensure the local state is only updated *after* the new data has been successfully saved to the database and the new database IDs have been returned.
+    2. The logic for creating product-based trends was rewritten to remove the `product-` prefix and to use the correct database ID for the `trendId` field in the idea objects.
+    3. The cache logic was consolidated by removing the local cache in `lazyLoadService.ts` and making it import and use the single cache instance from `databaseService.ts`.

+**Bug: Duplicated API calls on home page load.**
+- **Analysis:** The duplicated calls were identified as a side effect of React's `StrictMode` in development mode, which intentionally calls `useEffect` hooks twice to detect issues.
+- **Fix:** To prevent redundant API calls during development, a `useRef` was implemented in the `useEffect` hooks in both `App.tsx` and `IdeaProfiler.tsx` to ensure that the initial data fetching logic runs only once per component mount.

+### 2. Notes for Future Development

+- **State Synchronization with Database:** A recurring theme was the client-side state becoming out of sync with the database, especially after creating new documents. **Recommendation:** Always ensure that any "create" operation in the backend API returns the final document (including its database-generated ID), and the client-side logic is designed to receive this new ID and update its state accordingly.
+This prevents issues with stale data and incorrect IDs.

+- **Cache Management:** The presence of two separate data caches led to stale data being served to the UI. **Recommendation:** Maintain a single source of truth for any application-wide cache.
+Caching logic should be consolidated into a single, dedicated service to avoid synchronization problems.

+- **Asynchronous Operations and UI Updates:** Be mindful of race conditions when dealing with asynchronous operations that update the UI.
+Avoid updating the UI with temporary client-side data before the corresponding backend operation has completed.
+Whenever possible, wait for the successful completion of the async task and use the data returned from the server to update the state.

+- **Clarity on ID Fields:** The project uses both `id` (database `_id`) and `productId` (from affiliate platforms). **Recommendation:** Ensure that the correct ID is used in the correct context to avoid data mismatches.
+When in doubt, add logging to inspect the objects being passed between functions.

+### Session Summary (2025-09-04) [2]

+The primary goal of this session was to diagnose and fix a critical performance issue causing extremely long initial application load times (45s+ LCP).
+The root causes were identified as sequential API calls on startup and an excessively large initial JavaScript bundle.

+### 1. Key Accomplishments & Technical Changes

+*   **API Call Consolidation:**
+    *   The initial separate, sequential API calls for `check-credentials`, `list-brands`, and `fetch-admin-defaults` were identified as a major bottleneck.
+    *   A single, consolidated backend action `app-init` was created in `/api/mongodb.js` to perform the work of all three initial calls in one parallel, server-side operation.
+    *   The corresponding frontend code in `App.tsx` and `databaseService.ts` was refactored to use a single `initializeApp` function, reducing network round-trips from 3-4 to just one.

+*   **Code-Splitting and Lazy Loading:**
+    *   The application's entire codebase was being downloaded in a single, multi-megabyte JavaScript file (`App.tsx`), which severely delayed rendering.
+    *   Implemented aggressive code-splitting using `React.lazy()` and `<Suspense>`.
+    *   All major views (`IdeaProfiler`, `BrandProfiler`, `MainDisplay`, `AdminPage`) and all modal dialogs (`SettingsModal`, `ScheduleModal`, etc.) across the application are now loaded dynamically on demand, rather than all at once.
+This dramatically reduces the initial bundle size.

+*   **Dependency & State Refactoring:**
+    *   Fixed multiple `Uncaught SyntaxError` crashes that occurred after the initial refactoring.
+These were caused by child components (`configService.ts`, `IdeaProfiler.tsx`) trying to import and call functions that had been deleted from `databaseService.ts`.
+    *   Refactored `IdeaProfiler.tsx` to remove its own data-fetching logic.
+It now receives the list of brands as a prop from the main `App.tsx` component, which is a more efficient and standard React pattern.
+    *   Refactored `configService.ts` to be a simple state container that gets initialized by `App.tsx`, removing its own API-calling capabilities.

+### 2. Notes for Future Development

+*   **Thoroughness of Refactoring:** When consolidating an API or function, it is critical to perform a global search to find and update **all** call sites.
+Simply creating the new function is not enough; the old functions and their corresponding calls must be fully removed to prevent errors and redundant network requests.
+*   **Data Flow:** The session highlighted the importance of a clear, top-down data flow.
+The final, correct pattern involved the top-level `App.tsx` component fetching all necessary initial data once, and then passing that data down to child components via props.
+This should be the preferred pattern over having individual child components fetch their own data.
+*   **Assume Nothing About Imports:** The errors I introduced were from making assumptions about which modules were importing the functions I deleted.
+A future best practice will be to actively search for usages of a function across the codebase *before* deleting it.
+*   **Browser Cache:** While the issues in this session were code-related, the initial symptoms (old API calls still appearing) were characteristic of a browser cache issue.
+It's important to remember to instruct users to perform a hard refresh (Ctrl+Shift+R) after significant frontend changes are deployed.